-Building excellent small cars is something Fiat does extremely well, so it’s no surprise to find the Fiat Panda is one of the best models in a class that includes the Skoda Citigo, Kia Picanto and Hyundai i10.
-The Fiat is already a cheap car, but if you buy it via carwow you stand to make an average saving of £2,050 if you buy your it via one of our trusted franchised dealers.
+Building excellent small cars is something Fiat does extremely well, so it’s no surprise to find the Fiat Panda is one of the best models in its class.
+Boot space is average and you don't get much kit, though

 Pandas are cheap cars, which means standard equipment is pretty basic and includes items such as central locking, six airbags, a CD player and power steering that can be lightened at the touch of a button.

-A city car at heart, the Panda is very easy to drive in built up areas – visibility all round is excellent, the fairly tall driving position makes parking simple and all the controls are nice and light.
-The power steering also features a handy city button, which makes it light and easy to use when completing low-speed manoeuvres such as three-point turns and reverse parking.
+The Panda is a really good town runabout because the power steering features a handy city button, which makes it light and easy to use when completing low-speed manoeuvres such as three-point turns and reverse parking.

 It’s also surprisingly capable on motorway journeys – you’ll have to wring the engines out to make brisk progress, but there’s an impressive amount of refinement at higher speeds.

 That being said, there are a few niggles with the way the Panda drives.
 Although it’s quite fun to steer down twisty roads, the tiny 14-inch wheels fitted to basic models are wrapped in small tyres that run out of grip quite quickly if you really hoof it down your favourite country road.
 The ride quality can also get a bit fidgety at times, though admittedly it does smooth out as you go faster.